Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Introduction

 \section{Introduction}

-Visual Place Recognition (VPR) is central for localizing - \textit{i.e.} estimating the pose of - a camera in a scene~\cite{PionHCCS20,HumenbergerCPWL22}, with applications ranging from autonomous driving to augmented reality.
-In practice, VPR is most often framed as an image retrieval task in which the goal is, given a \textit{query} image, to retrieve one or several images depicting the same place - likely under different conditions - from a \textit{reference} database~\cite{lowry2015visual}.
-Changes in conditions can correspond to a variety of factors such as changes in viewpoint, presence of occluding and/or dynamic objects and changes in seasonal, illumination or weather conditions.
-Therefore, recognizing places under different conditions is a challenging task, yet essential for enabling the deployment of more reliable vision-based applications in the real world.
+Visual Place Recognition (VPR) is central for localizing - \textit{i.e.} determining a camera's position in a scene~\cite{PionHCCS20,HumenbergerCPWL22}, and has applications from autonomous driving to augmented reality.
+Typically viewed as an image retrieval task, VPR aims to match a \textit{query} image to images in a \textit{reference} database that depict the same location, even when conditions like viewpoint, obstructions, or weather vary~\cite{lowry2015visual}.
+This makes VPR challenging but vital for dependable real-world vision-based systems.

-Research in neuroscience has shown that biological intelligence in place recognition lies on a strong ability to create abstract representations of observed places so that they can be foreseen and recognized under different circumstances~\cite{Whittington2022}.
-At the root of such mechanism are mental representations of places called \textit{cognitive maps}~\cite{lowry2015visual}.
-In particular, a key role of cognitive maps is to facilitate generalization of sparse knowledge (\eg, a place seen only during day-time) to novel experiences (\eg, night-time)~\cite{Whittington2022}.
-Therefore, this generalization capability requires achieving a sufficient level of abstraction in the place representation so that it is not required to be re-learned from scratch when non-critical visual information changes~\cite{Whittington2022}.
+For this goal, neuroscience research indicates that biological intelligence relies on creating abstract representations of places, known as \textit{cognitive maps}~\cite{lowry2015visual}, to recognize them under varying conditions ~\cite{Whittington2022}.

+These maps are essential for generalizing limited knowledge, such as recognizing a place seen only in daylight during nighttime.
+The aim is to build rich representations reflecting the intrinsic structures that are not required to be re-learned from scratch when non-critical visual information changes~\cite{Whittington2022}.

-State-of-the-art VPR methods have focused on achieving invariance to both environmental conditions and viewpoint changes in image representations, the latter being for recognizing places observed under unprecedented angles~\cite{Garg0M21,8258890}.
+In the context of technological solutions, state-of-the-art VPR methods have focused on achieving invariance to both environmental conditions and viewpoint changes in image representations.
+The latter are for recognizing places observed under unprecedented angles~\cite{Garg0M21,8258890}.
 However, we argue that such viewpoint invariance may be detrimental in the process of distinguishing between different places.
-Moreover, recent works have shown that favoring a more general equivariance in image representations may be more beneficial than seeking \textit{only} invariance~\cite{wang2021residual,dangovski2022equivariant,musallam2022leveraging}.
+Moreover, recent works have shown that favouring a more general equivariance in image representations may be more beneficial than seeking \textit{only} invariance~\cite{wang2021residual,dangovski2022equivariant,musallam2022leveraging}.